E-learning challenges posed by the coronavirus pandemic and how to overcome them

-- Curriculum: Subjects of humanities stream can be taught well through remote learning.
+- Curriculum: Subjects of the humanities stream can be taught well through remote learning.
 However, this is not the case with subjects like science or music or arts, where children need to attend lab or practical classes.
-So, while children can learn the theoretical aspects of these subjects through remote learning, they can’t attend the lab or practical sessions.
-However, with schools closed, there’s not much that we can do to overcome this problem.
+So, while children can learn the theoretical aspects of these subjects through remote learning, they can't attend the lab or practical sessions.
+However, with schools closed, there's not much that we can do to overcome this problem.

 - Loss of attention: A classroom is a place where students learn under the guidance and monitoring of the teachers.
 However, while taking online classes in the comfort of one's own home, children miss out on the classroom experience.
 This can make them feel distracted or less attentive.
 They may log out of the session midway or engage in other digital activities, such as browsing the internet or chatting.
 Because of such distractions, a child may fail to learn well through remote learning.

 - Unhelpful home environment: The home environment plays an important role in motivating a child to learn.
-Happy families where parents show interest in their child’s studies can help children learn better through remote learning, whereas unstable families and unhappy home environment may adversely affect the motivation to learn.
+Happy families where parents show interest in their child's studies can help children learn better through remote learning, whereas unstable families and an unhappy home environment may adversely affect the motivation to learn.

 - No interaction with friends: Humans are social beings.
-Playing, talking and doing activities together are a part of children’s daily lives.
+Playing, talking and doing activities together is a part of children's daily lives.
 But, being forced to stay at home makes children miss all these activities.
-Lack of social interactions can make children, especially teens, feel bored and distracted from studies.
+Lack of social interactions can make children, especially teens, feel bored and distracted from their studies.

-- Anxiety about the future: The COVID-19 pandemic has been in the news for a few months now, and is a part of most conversations—be it among family members or friends.
+- Anxiety about the future: The COVID-19 pandemic has been in the news for a few months now, and is a part of most conversations-be it among family members or friends.
 Children can feel scared listening to such conversations.
-They may fear getting infected or losing their loved one to the disease.
-This can cause immense emotional distress to children and take their focus away from studies.
+They may fear getting infected or losing their loved ones to the disease.
+This can cause immense emotional distress to children and take their focus away from their studies.

 Remote learning: Challenges for teachers